Don’t choose this visa to freelance in France!

 • Does your new life in France Involve work or freelancing?

-If the answer if maybe - then take some time to look into this a bit further before you start your visa application.
+If the answer is "maybe", then take some time to look into this a bit further before you start your visa application.
 You can take my free Let's Freelance in France Challenge to help you decide whether freelancing is an option.

 This self-paced challenge includes 5 short videos to help you find or refine your potential business idea, visualise yourself in France, check rules that may impact your project and make a decision.